Manage your ZDM Proxy instances

 • primary_cluster:

 • This variable determines which cluster is currently considered the primary cluster.
-At the start of the migration, the primary cluster is Origin, as it contains all the data.
-In Phase 4 of the migration, once all the existing data has been transferred and any validation/reconciliation step has been successfully executed, you can switch the primary cluster to be Target.
+At the start of the migration, the primary cluster is the origin cluster because it contains all of the data.
+In Phase 4 of the migration, once all the existing data has been transferred and any validation/reconciliation step has been successfully executed, you can switch the primary cluster to be the target cluster.

 • Valid values: ORIGIN, TARGET.